- Aged Care

 - We already partner with many Short Term Restorative Care program providers in our region and are experienced in delivering STRC programs.

 - We concentrate our service delivery to two sectors: aged care and disability.
-This enables our Physiotherapists and Occupational Therapists to provide the highest standard of expert care for all of our clients.
+This enables our Physiotherapists, Occupational Therapists, Speech Pathologists and Dietitians to provide the highest standard of expert care for all of our clients.